frengor/rust-cc/README.md

 ## Benchmarks

-Benchmarks can be found at <https://github.com/frengor/rust-cc-benchmarks>.
+Benchmarks comparing `rust-cc` to other collectors can be found at <https://github.com/frengor/rust-cc-benchmarks>.

 ## License